-Hyperlexia is a term used to describe children who have extremely advanced reading skills.
-This might be kids who learn to read without being taught or kids who have a strong preference for letters and books.
-In addition, hyperlexia often comes with a neurodevelopmental disorder.
+Hyperlexia is a term used to describe gifted children who have extremely advanced reading skills.
+This might be kids who learn to read without being taught or kids who have a strong preference for letters and books with excellent visual memory when it comes to language patterns.

 Many children with hyperlexia also have autism spectrum disorder (ASD), although some have no other developmental delays.
-In fact, up to 50% of children with ASD are hyperlexic.
+In fact, it’s estimated up to 50% of children with Autism Spectrum Disorder are Hyperlexic.

-Some experts believe that treating the underlying autism improves hyperlexia symptoms; others feel that intensive reading intervention is most effective.
+Some experts believe that accommodating for the underlying signs of autism improves hyperlexia symptoms in autistic children; others feel that intensive reading intervention is most effective.

 Hyperlexia II is related to autism and is often characterized by obsession with numbers, letters, and birthdates.
 One example of such an obsession is license plates.
 This type of hyperlexia is less common than Hyperlexia I. In some cases children may require speech therapy if they struggle with other speech and language disorders.

 Hyperlexia III is characterized by less intense symptoms that disappear over time.
-However, many may exhibit a verbal language development than the other types of hyperlexia.
+However, many may exhibit a verbal language development slower than the other types of hyperlexia.
 Children with this type of hyperlexia may make contact easily, but their reading comprehension is still heightened compared to children without it.

 There is no one test to diagnose hyperlexia.
 Rather, a diagnosis is made based on a combination of factors including behavior, language skills, and cognitive abilities.
 Hyperlexia may be diagnosed if a child demonstrates an above-average ability to read words, but struggles with comprehension and social skills.